lovejzzz/TonePuzzle/README.md

 - **Adjustable Piano Volume**: Control the volume/intensity of the piano sounds.
 - **MIDI Keyboard Support**: Connect a MIDI keyboard to play notes and input answers.
 - **Computer Keyboard Support**: Use your computer keyboard as a piano (Z-M for lower octave, Q-U for upper octave).
+- **Progressive Level System**: Gradually increasing difficulty with sequence lengths from 2 to 13 notes across 12 major levels.
 - **Responsive Design**: Works on desktop and mobile devices.
 - **Intuitive UI/UX**: Carefully designed interface with consistent styling and smooth transitions.